 “One of the challenges to my work is finding church planters,” he continued.
 “If we had a dozen church planters tomorrow, we could start a dozen churches.
 Another challenge is finding partnering churches to come alongside a church planter on various levels of engagement.”

-Howard has helped start Romanian, Mongolian, Vietnamese, Ethiopian, Indonesian, Burmese, Japanese, Haitian, Brazilian, Hispanic, Chinese, Filipino, Deaf, and Deaf Korean churches.
+Howard has helped start Romanian, Mongolian, Vietnamese, Ethiopian, Indonesian, Burmese, Japanese, Haitian, Brazilian, Hispanic, Kenyan, Filipino, Samoan, Chuuk, Deaf, Deaf Korean, and several other language churches.
 He taught seminary classes for the deaf for 15 years as part of Golden Gate Baptist Theological Seminary’s diploma program.

 Howard and Tina have two children, Nathan and Victoria.
 Tina has master’s degrees in deaf education and religious education.

 Howard’s message to California Southern Baptists:

 “Church planting is fun!
 A healthy church is also a reproducible church.
 If a church is not reproducing, it is not healthy.
 Being involved as a partnering church in church planting adds to a sense of purpose for a partnering church.

 “Involvement gives people in the partnering church, who are spiritually gifted in certain areas, an outlet for ministry that they might not have in their own church.
 People in the partnering church get fresh ideas about being relevant in their own community.
 Certainly, the planting church benefits by having the help of a partnering church.
 I see it as a win/win/win situation.